CodingDojoEpisodes/RefactoringWorkshop/Why Refactor.md

 1. I: The return on our investment is both immediate and in the long run.
 In the short run by almost eliminating the need to debug, and in the long run by avoiding new defects caused by a failure to preserve the exact same behavior.
 As it is most likely to happen with Rewrite.
 In both cases, we save a lot of time and money.

 1. N: I understand Refactoring may be an alternative to rewrite in some cases, but in the previous episode you said refactoring is an ongoing activity that consumes a significant portion of your time.
-Why would you refactor code that already works?
+Why would you refactor code that already works and has nothing to do with the task you're working on?

 1. G: Yea, you know the good old saying: “if it ain't broke, don't fix it”.